Programming-Addicts/BookSplore/README.md

 - Please refrain from creating multiple accounts (alt accounts) on the site.
 - Please do not attempt anything malicious with the API, like trying to obtain information about other users.
 - All services of BookSplore are completely free, and open-source.
 Some of our content may not be available evenly for all books, since we use the Google API to obtain information about books.
 So by using BookSplore, you agree not to market any of the code, or claim it to be any of your own.
 - All rights are reserved by the admins of BookSplore, namely [Milind](https://github.com/milindmadhukar), [class PythonAddict](https://github.com/classPythonAddike/) and [devnull](https://github.com/devnull03).
-If they find any content to be irrelevant or users to be misusing the site, they reserve the rights to remove the content, or disable the user's account
+If they find any content to be irrelevant or users to be misusing the site, they reserve the rights to remove the content, or disable the user's account.